When it comes to tea, each country in Asia has his own “recipe” not only for the brewing, but for everything revolving

 To make a good tea, water is as important as the product itself.
 Tap water in China is low quality, so you have to buy bottled one for daily life and use.
 It’s not only about the bacteria and microbial stuff (that can be wiped out easily boiling the water), but about the chemicals and taste that sometimes, depending where you live, water can carry with.

-Keep in mind that each kind of tea has its own water temperature: green tea is ruined by boiling water, while black tea can easily handle it… Regarding the infusing time, take into account that combinations between water temperature and time the leaves are left in the teapot can give a vast array of tones and points of flavor.
+Keep in mind that each kind of tea has its own water temperature: green tea is ruined with boiling water while black tea can easily handle it.
+Regarding the infusing time, take into account that combinations of water temperature and the time leafs are left in the teapot can give a vast array of tones and points of flavor.
 Lifehacker has a great guide to this (see links at the bottom).

-For me it’s the most important part of the tea consumption here.
-The ceremony is nice and whatnot, but it is done only in certain special occasions.
-Tea time is not about making all the drama of the ceremony to enjoy a cup of tea, but to share it.
+For me, it’s the most important part of drinking tea.
+The ceremony is nice and exotic, but it is done only on certain special occasions.
+Tea time is not about making all the drama of the ceremony to enjoy a cup of tea but to share it.

-Tea is served everyday, all day long, for any occasion, with anybody.
+Tea is served and drunk every day, all day long, for any occasion, with anybody.
 For example, it is very common to see a portable electric hot plate in many shops, with a small teapot and a rusty clay teapot being shared with customers.
-These below is from a shop open at 3am, where you could grab some food too (left) and a fruit shop, where you can enjoy a little chat before or after buying.
+These below are from a shop open at 3am, where you could grab some food too (left) and a fruit shop, where you can enjoy a little chat before or after buying.

 Some spare tips on tea: